-- May encourage the child's parent to contact the child's health care provider when the error occurs. - Will notify OCFS as soon as possible, but no later than 24-hours of any medication error. - Will complete the OCFS form Medication Error Report, OCFS-LDSS-7005 or approved equivalent, to report all medication errors that occur in the program.
-If more than one child is involved in the error, the program will complete the Medication Error Report Form, OCFS-LDSS-7005 for each child involved.
+- May encourage the child's parent to contact the child's health care provider when the error occurs. - Will notify OCFS as soon as possible, but no later than 24-hours of any medication error. - Will complete the form, OCFS-LDSS-7005, Medication Error Report or approved equivalent, to report all medication errors that occur in the program.
+If more than one child is involved in the error, the program will complete the form OCFS-LDSS-7005, Medication Error Report, for each child involved.